 To be granted a certificate or associate degree, a student must complete a minimum of 50% of a program's total credit hours with BTC.
+To be granted a bachelor degree, a student must complete a minimum of 32 hours (25%) of the program's total credit hours with BTC.
 Transferred grades are not computed in the student's grade point average, and thus, do not affect satisfactory academic progress.

 Consideration for transfer of credit hours earned over five years prior to admission to BTC will require a review and evaluation by the Registrar.
-Science courses over ten (10) years old are not eligible for transfer of credit.
-Professional Nursing applicants must have a minimum cumulative science course grade point average (GPA) of 2.5.
+Science courses over ten (10) years old are not eligible for transfer of credit to the certificate or associate degree programs.
+Professional Nursing (Associate degree) applicants must have a minimum cumulative science course grade point average (GPA) of 2.5.
 Science courses include: Anatomy and Physiology I/II; Chemistry; Microbiology; Human Nutrition.
+Bachelor degree (RN to BSN) applicants must have satisfactorily completed Anatomy and Physiology I/II; Chemistry; Microbiology; and Human Nutrition as indicated in the admissions criteria.

-Advanced placement credit for the Professional Nursing program will be awarded on a case by case basis.
+Advanced placement credit for the Professional Nursing (associate degree) program will be awarded on a case by case basis.
 Qualified LPNs may receive up to a total of eighteen (18) credit hours for LPN education.
 Upon meeting all prerequisites and successful completion of ADN-RN 190, LPN Transition Course, and ADN-RN 122, Nursing Informatics, and advanced placement credit will be awarded on the transcript as a transfer grade.
+For the RN to BSN Completion, qualified RNs will be awarded seventy-three (73) advanced placement credits based on graduation from a nursing program recognized by the U.S. Department of Education and licensure as an RN.
+Additional transfer credits will be evaluated based on official transcripts.
+BTC graduated RNs will receive 71 advanced placement credits, allowing the application of ADN-RN 122 Nursing Informatics (2 credits) towards the required 120 total credits.